yaguar/cvesearcher/README.md

 ## Usage

-Start the program from the command line with `python CVE-searcher.py`.
+Start the program from the command line with `python cvesearcher.py`.
 Once the program has been started it will prompt for your Shodan.io API key.
 Once provided it will prompt to install Searchsploit, which is optional.
 After these operations a menu will be displayed the options for which are as follows.

 ```
 1. Query Shodan				4.
-Logging
-2. Query CVE Mitre			5.
 Quit
+2. Query CVE Mitre
 3. Invoke Searchsploit
 ```
 Select a number to select a data source to use when searching for a particular vulnerability.
 The 'logging' option will save results of your search queries in the current working directory as an application log from CVE-searcher.